ArpitSachan/Internals-of-Node.js/README.md

 HASH:1598
 HASH:1609
  ```
- * If we remove all the hash functions from the above code the file reading from ahrd drive(fs.readfile) shows output FS:28(very fast) but if we add hash functions the what's happening here?
+ * If we remove all the hash functions from the above code the file reading from hard drive **(fs.readfile)** shows output **FS:28(very fast)** but if we add hash functions then what's happening here?
- * Everything inside FS module uses Thredpool.
-But still how does 5 thread(threadpool has 4 threads only) calls are showing same time, that's beacause when FS fuction goes to thread it make request to Hard rive for file access and then thread frees the FS function until the HD request gets completed and asign that thread to remained HASH function and when one of any hash function gets completed that spot gets asinged to FS function and as we know FS function complete quickly, So that's why **one HASH function got completed before FS**  but if we increase our threadpool size then FS will completed quickly.
+ * Everything inside **FS module uses Thredpool**.
+But still how does 5 thread(threadpool has 4 threads only) calls are showing same time, that's beacause when FS fuction goes to thread it make request to Hard drive for file access and then thread frees the FS function until the HD request gets completed and asign that thread to remained HASH function and when one of any hash function gets completed that spot gets asinged to FS function and as we know FS function complete quickly, So that's why **one HASH function got completed before FS**  but if we increase our threadpool size then FS will completed quickly.
 And if we use 1 then all the hash functions will complete beforeb fs.